Location marketing platform Uberall raises further $25M and acquires competitor Navads

-Berlin-based location marketing startup Uberall has raised a further $25 million in funding — adding to a $25 million Series B raised earlier this year — and acquired competitor Nevads.
+Berlin-based location marketing startup Uberall has raised a further $25 million in funding — adding to a $25 million Series B raised earlier this year — and acquired competitor Navads.
 Terms of the acquisition remain undisclosed, with Uberall claiming that the deal makes it the second biggest location marketing platform behind U.S. rival Yext.

 Navads is described as an industry leader in listings and location data management, specializing in mobile navigation, autonomous vehicles and voice search.
 Its technology is used by more than 800 brands across four continents, including global companies such as Shell, BP, and McDonald’s, which Uberall now has access to.
 Overall, post-acquisition, Uberall covers nearly 700,000 locations for over 1,500 customers globally.